stefanlynka/CMPT340-Project/README.md

 # Cough-O-Meter

-Cough-O-Meter is a respiratory illness diagnostic tool completed for the CMPT 340 final project.
+Cough-O-Meter is a respiratory illness diagnostic tool completed as a final project for CMPT 340.

 ## Getting Started